 TOOLS AND SPARES TO CARRY – BBM69

-Including oil water and long trip spares the weight is around 90 pounds.
+Including oil 2L, water 5L, fuel 5L and long trip spares the weight is around 90 pounds.

 As soon as we put BBM69 our Ruby back on the road in 1999 I started collecting tools and spare parts to keep in the car.
 It was obvious that I would need to be able to cope with the everyday running repairs that crop up.
 The original list of tools is very small and no spare parts are listed.

-When we drove the car in the 60s we did not have to worry as Dianne’s Dad was a garage man and could fix anything, on what was after all, his Austin Seven.
-He had had it since 1944.
+When we drove the car in the 60s we did not have to worry as Dianne’s Dad was a garage owner and could fix anything, on what was after all, his Austin Seven.
+He had bought it in 1944.

 We could only think of three things that had failed us in those early years.
 The main one was a broken crankshaft on an early Ruby Dianne had owned with her brother, not much use carrying a crankshaft with us.
 A wiper arm had fallen off in a snowstorm and disappeared, leaving me to drive 50 miles in the snow with the windscreen open.
 And returning from Aylesbury to Bury St Edmunds one night the bolts on the rear Hardy Spicer worked loose on the prop shaft.
 The noise gave a good impression of a damaged crown wheel or pinion.
 Soon fixed when we realized what it was.